12.2 Stress in the Health Care System

 In addition to the emotional burden of providing support for multiple clients and their family members, nurses experience a variety of other stressors inherent to the health care environment itself.
 These stressors include issues such as environmental stress, increased workload, changing practice conditions, lack of resources, communication barriers, unfavorable working conditions, frequency of engagement with a variety of personnel, challenges in care coordination, workplace violence, alarm fatigue, and staff turnover.
 Research has identified that the variety of stressors experienced by nursing staff result in inherently greater levels of stress than that experienced in the wider working population.[2]
 Therefore, nurses must acknowledge the variety of stressors they encounter within the profession and identify strategies to mitigate these forces.

 Nursing is charged with emotional situations and topics even on days when no other situational stressors have significant impact.
-One cannot participate in the significant conversations that accompany health care decision-making, provide patient education, and promote individual coping without acknowledging these conversations are more impactful than deciding, “What should we make for dinner?”
+One cannot participate in the significant conversations that accompany health care decision-making, provide client education, and promote individual coping without acknowledging these conversations are more impactful than deciding, “What should we make for dinner?”
 By acknowledging this inherent job stress, nurses recognize that eliminating stress within the profession is not possible.
 There will always be a level of stress that accompanies the health care environment, and this underscores the importance of stress identification, mitigation, and incorporation of stress-reduction strategies.[3]

 1. Emergency_medicine_simulation_training_exercise_in_Balad%2C_Iraq.jpg” by Robert Couse-Baker is licensed under CC BY 2.0